cogentcore/core/README.md

 * All standard widgets: `Button`, `Menu`, `Slider`, `TextField`, `SpinBox`, `ComboBox` etc, with tooltips, hover, focus, copy / paste (full native clipboard support), drag-n-drop -- the full set of standard GUI functionality.
 See `gi/examples/widgets` for a demo.

 * Powerful `Layout` logic auto-sizes everything -- very easy to configure interfaces that just work across different scales, resolutions, platforms.
-Automatically remembers and reinstates window positions and sizes.
+Automatically remembers and reinstates window positions and sizes across sessions.

 * CSS-based styling allows easy customization of everything -- native style properties are fully HTML compatible (with all standard `em`, `px`, `pct` etc units), including full HTML "rich text" styling for all text rendering (e.g., in `Label` widget) -- can decorate any text with inline tags (`<strong>`, `<em>` etc).

-* Compiles in second(s), compared to hour(s) for Qt, and is fully native with no cgo dependency on Linux and Windows, and minimal cgo (necessary) on MacOS
+* Compiles in second(s), compared to hour(s) for Qt, and is fully native with no cgo dependency on Linux and Windows, and minimal cgo (necessary) on MacOS.

 * Fully self-contained -- does *not* use OS-specific native widgets -- results in simple, elegant, consistent code across platforms, and is fully `HiDPI` capable and scalable using standard `Shift+Ctrl/Cmd+Plus or Minus` key, and in `Preferences` (press `Ctrl+Alt+P` in any window to get Prefs editor).